James (Sákéj) Youngblood Henderson

-James (Sakej) Youngblood Henderson (born 1944) is an international human rights lawyer, advocate, and educator.
+James (Sakej) Youngblood Henderson (born December 20, 1944) is an American human rights lawyer, advocate, and educator.

 Background

 James Youngblood Henderson was born on December 20, 1944, in Ardmore, Oklahoma.
-His is Chickasaw through his paternal grandfather, and he also claims Cheyenne ancestry.
+He is Chickasaw through his paternal grandfather, and he also claims Cheyenne ancestry.
 He experienced poverty while growing up, which prompted him to make ending poverty for all Indigenous peoples a life goal.

 Education

 As an undergraduate student, he served as the vice-president of the American National Indian Youth Council, which prompted him to look at the Civil Rights Movement as a model for a potential Indigenous rights movement.
 He attended Harvard Law School, where in 1974 he became one of the first Native Americans to be awarded the Juris Doctor.

 He married Mi'kmaq educator Marie Battiste and is the father of Canadian MP Jaime Battiste.